 The overall approach of CriSGen is illustrated in Figure 1.
 An autonomous car operates in a virtual driving simulation environment such as OpenDS [5] and utilizes some learning technique for pedestrian-safe maneuver training.
 In each simulated traffic scenario, the adaptive car control determines its maneuver actions in terms of acceleration and steering, and is supposed to update its action policy based on feedback from the simulation environment such as whether it nearly misses or even hits a pedestrian.
 The automated generation of critical traffic scenarios by CriSGen can be triggered at any time, in particular in cases where the self-driving car appears to behave pedestrian-safe for some time period.
 The CriSGen process starts with transforming both the car maneuver action in the considered (uncritical) traffic scenario into a formal model and the scenario itself into a formal abstraction by replacing some of its concrete values with free parameters such that it represents a whole range of variants of the original scenario.
 These formal models together with a suitable unsafe-property (cf. Sect.
 3.1) are then automatically analyzed (cf. Sect.
-3.2) to obtain a nonlinear arithmetic constraint formula which reflects all those scenario variants that must be considered critical for the given maneuver of the car.
+3.2) to obtain a non-linear arithmetic constraint formula which reflects all those scenario variants that must be considered critical for the given maneuver of the car.
 Geometrically, what we obtain this way is a collection of regions in n-dimensional space (where n is the number of free parameters) such that each point in any of these regions represents a valuation of the parameters that makes the maneuver unsafe.
 The original scenario is represented as a single point in this n-dimensional space and lies outside any of the unsafe regions.
-CrisGen then selects points in the unsafe regions that are as close as possible, i.e. geometrically near to the original scenario (cf. Sect.
+CriSGen then selects points in the unsafe regions that are possibly close, means geometrically near to the original scenario (cf. Sect.
 3.3).
 In other words, we translate and compose the abstracted scenario together with the original maneuver into some sort of hybrid automaton.
 A forward reachability analysis with respect to some suitable unsafety property ("hitting pedestrians") ends up in a constraint formula whose solutions are exactly the representatives of critical scenarios.
 In the final instantiation steps, a whole bunch of critical scenarios are obtained which are returned to the scenario manager of the driving simulator for challenging the car.

 Fig. 1.
-Overview of the CrisGen approach for critical scene generation
+Schematic procedure of the synthesis approach

-Our implementation setting for CriSGen employs OpenDS [5] as a virtual driving simulator and HyLEAP [17] for adaptive maneuver training of the car in OpenDS.
+Our implementation setting for CriSGen employs OpenDS [5] as virtual driving simulator and HyLEAP [17] for adaptive maneuver training of the car in OpenDS.
 For reachability analysis one might adapt systems like PVS [12] or TLA+ [15].
-Instead, CriSGen makes utilizes the general-purpose computer algebra system REDUCE, in particular, its module redlog [6], to perform quantifier elimination on non-linear arithmetic constraint formulas.
-For instance, given that a > 0, the quantifier-free equivalent of $\exists x \ ax^2 + bx + c \le 0$ is $b^2 \ge 4ac$ [7]; redlog determines the projections of complex constraint formulas onto the set of variables of interest, for example the parameters introduced by traffic scenario abstractions.
-In the remainder of this paper, whenever we speak of the quantifier-free equivalent of a (quantified) constraint formula we mean redlog's quantifier elimination output when called with this constraint formula.
+Instead, CriSGen makes use of the general-purpose computer algebra system REDUCE, in particular, its module redlog [6] for special functions on first-order formulas in order to perform quantifier elimination on non-linear arithmetic constraint formulas.
+For instance, given that a > 0, the quantifier-free equivalent of $\exists x \ ax^2 + bx + c \leq 0$ is $b^2 \geq 4ac$; redlog determines the projections of complex constraint formulas onto the set of variables of interest, for example the parameters introduced by traffic scenario abstractions.
+In the sequel, whenever we speak of the quantifier-free equivalent of a (quantified) constraint formula we mean redlog's quantifier elimination output when called with this constraint formula.